Justification of Red List Category

-This species has a highly restricted range, and although much of its habitat remains secure by virtue of its inaccessibility, it is suspected to be in slow decline owing to habitat loss and trapping.
+This species has a restricted range, and although much of its habitat remains secure by virtue of its inaccessibility, it is at some risk from habitat loss and degradation, as well as trapping.
 It is therefore listed as Near Threatened.

 Population justification